ibm-cloud-docs/blockchain-sw-213/internal/blockchain_images.md

   ca.crt		private.csr	private.key	public.crt	ssl.conf
   ```

-5. Change back into the main directory of the BYFN example, and save the following Docker Compose file for the gRPC web proxy image as `docker-compose-proxy`:
+5. Change back into the main directory of the BYFN example and save the following Docker Compose file for the gRPC web proxy image as `docker-compose-proxy`:

   ```yaml
   version: '2'